 Your staff should be familiar with all Centers for Medicare & Medicaid Services (CMS) and private payer coding standards.
 Encourage your team to share important updates with the entire practice as information becomes available.
 This will help everyone within your practice to be on the same page.
 This can also reduce any surprises when it comes to the constantly changing medical coding environment.

 Part of the concern when submitting claims is the risk of human error as mentioned above.
 The chance of this occurring can easily increase if your practice staff is trying to handle too many operations at once.
 We mentioned the constant need to recheck, but what if there isn’t enough time?
-Bringing on a medical billing company can take some of this burden off of your staff.
+Bringing on a medical billing company can take some of this burden away from your staff.
 These companies have coders in place along with the necessary software that is built to routinely check for errors that can lead to denials.